 The online world moves fast.
 Each year, it’s a good idea to consider the goals you have for your website to see if they need some updating.
 For an e-commerce website, some goals will always stay consistent, but others will evolve or change completely year by year.

-This year, here are a few good goals to consider setting for your website.
+This year, here are a few good goals to consider setting for your website in 2019.

 1. Increase relevant traffic.

 Increasing traffic is probably a familiar goal for you.
 For pretty much every website, accomplishing whatever it’s meant to do requires people visiting the site.
 But not all traffic is created equal.
 If your marketing is bringing in traffic, but it’s mostly made up of people who will never have a need for your products or services, then it’s not doing you much good.
 For instance, a B2B software company probably wouldn’t benefit from a huge amount of traffic if most of it was coming from teenagers